What is HEPI?

 These represent the major cost factors for current operations by colleges and universities.

-Prices for these items are obtained from salary surveys conducted by the American Association of University Professors, the College and University Personnel Association, and the U.S. Department of Labor’s Bureau of Labor Statistics; and from price series for components of the Consumer Price Index (CPI), the Employment Cost Index (EPI) and the Producer Price Index (PPI) published by the Bureau of Labor Statistics.
+Prices for these items are obtained from salary surveys conducted by the American Association of University Professors, the College and University Professional Association for Human Resources, and the U.S. Department of Labor’s Bureau of Labor Statistics; and from price series for components of the Consumer Price Index (CPI), the Employment Cost Index (EPI) and the Producer Price Index (PPI) published by the Bureau of Labor Statistics.

 The eight components employed represent 79.6 percent of the HEPI's total component weight in 1990.